Lars Nootbaar Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.
+- The Athletics pitching staff ranks 25th in the league with a collective 8.3 strikeouts per nine innings.

-- The Athletics' 5.77 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 5.79 team ERA ranks last among all league pitching staffs.

-- The Athletics allow the fifth-most home runs in baseball (159 total, 1.3 per game).
+- The Athletics surrender the fifth-most home runs in baseball (160 total, 1.3 per game).

+- Watkins will make his first start of the season for the Athletics.

+- When he last appeared on Wednesday, Oct.
+5, the 30-year-old righty started the game and went 3 1/3 innings against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.